 I’ve been in Lisbon for about one week now.
 The beginning of the school year and the completion of my next project made me take a break from London.
 And I don’t miss London, yet.
 I did miss Lisbon.
 I even missed the crowded buses on rush hour, filled with annoyed locals and clueless tourists who don’t know they can take the 714 as an alternative to the 728 from Belem to the city’s downtown.

 This morning I had planned a one-hour tour of the Ajuda Palace and ended up spending two and a half hours.
 It was just me and empty rooms.
 Well, me, empty rooms and the employees who pointed the right direction from one room to the other.
-The palace gets stuffy and it smells like dusty velvet and old people’s home, but I still love it.
+The palace gets stuffy, and it smells like dusty velvet and old people’s home, but I still love it.
 Because this time I was a lot more attentive to other details (but I will be forever in love with the porcelain door knobs of the Pink Room, the Queen’s antechamber), my heart clenched at the sight of shredded silk and the signs of water damage on the ceiling of one of the rooms.

 When the employee whispered “miss…” I thought I had accidentally wandered into a room where I wasn’t supposed to be.
 “It breaks my heart too…” – he had caught me looking up in disbelief and wanted to share with me how a place like this needed extra care.
 After he told me how much careful they had to be to prepare the feast room for official functions, I asked him “do you like what you do?”.
 He smiled and said “yes, I do.
 I get to work here every day.”
 And then he turned on the lights in the throne room so I could take a better look – something, he assured me, he doesn’t do for just anyone.

-As I was returning home (in the stuffed and overcrowded 728 instead of the 714 because I was too lazy to wait), the memories of Rome in 2013 came back in a flood and I couldn’t help to smile.
+As I was returning home (in the stuffed and overcrowded 728 instead of the 714 because I was too lazy to wait), the memories of Rome in 2013 came back, and I couldn’t help to smile.
 When I visited Italy two years ago with my son, my life was about to turn upside down (and inside out) but I didn’t know it yet.
 Somewhere on one of the bridges over the river Tiber, Diogo had asked me, out of the blue, if all the pain and hassle I had at work was worth it, and I didn’t have an answer.
 And for years, before this moment of clarity today, I couldn’t remember our trip properly.
 And I don’t mean what we saw, or missed, or liked, or didn’t like.
 I mean the trip, the little moments, the memories beyond the souvenirs (like I remember “our” Barcelona).